-015 Councillor Leah Anderson Councillor Matthew Bailey

-- 1) Note the report on local planning and infrastructure responses to the NSW Electric Vehicle (EV) Strategy (ATTACHMENT 1). - Endorse the Port Stephens Development Control Plan 2014 to be amended to include requirements for new development to be EV Ready. - Endorse the development of a grant application seeking to upgrade a passenger fleet vehicle to an EV with associated charging infrastructure. - Endorse the development of an Expressions of Interest process relating to opportunities for EV charging providers to be installed and publically available on Council property.
+Councillor Leah Anderson Councillor Matthew Bailey It was resolved that Council: Note the report on local planning and infrastructure responses to the NSW Electric Vehicle (EV) Strategy (ATTACHMENT 1).
+Endorse the Port Stephens Development Control Plan 2014 to be amended to include requirements for new development to be EV Ready.
+Endorse the development of a grant application seeking to upgrade a passenger fleet vehicle to an EV with associated charging infrastructure.
+Endorse the development of an Expressions of Interest process relating to opportunities for EV charging providers to be installed and publically available on Council property.